cucumber/docs/content/docs/guides/parallel-execution.md

 - [TestNG](/docs/guides/parallel-execution/#testng)
 - [CLI](/docs/guides/parallel-execution/#cli)

-For each of these options, this tutorial will look at the project setup, configuration settings, execution commands.
+For each of these options, this tutorial will look at the project setup, configuration settings and execution commands.

 # JUnit